Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 Okay.

-I love this whole self-deprecation thing, but I could see Trump actually saying those things just to troll you know the median liberals because they remember when he said he wanted to be a dictator on day one, and they're like, he said he's gonna be a dictator.
+I could see Trump actually saying those things just to troll, you know, the media and liberals because they remember when he said he wanted to be a dictator on day one.

-They're so they're just so literal and absurd.
+They're just so literal and absurd.

 Yeah, yeah.

-He was talking about the border and drill baby drill, but they're like, see?
+He was talking about the border and drill, baby, drill, but they're like, see?

 And even like Kamala Harris would say that on the campaign trail, like being so utterly dishonest.

-And you know, my dream, Linda, is to own a restaurant named Karma.
+And, you know, my dream, Linda, is to own a restaurant named Karma and it wouldn't have a menu.

 You just get what you deserve.

-And Kamala Harris, Tim Walls got what they deserve because they continually lied in the campaign trail, and now we can't find them.
+And Kamala Harris, Tim Walz got what they deserved because they continually lied in the campaign trail.

 It's quite remarkable.